Novitec Group

-Novitec modifications are generally focused on performance oriented parts that improve the way Ferraris brake, handle and accelerate.
-In 2004 Novitec unveiled their first project: a twin-supercharged Ferrari 360 which made 565 hp, up significantly from the stock number of 400 hp.
+Novitec modifications are generally focused on performance oriented parts that improve the way the cars brake, handle, and accelerate.
+In 2004, Novitec unveiled their first project: a twin-supercharged Ferrari 360 which made 565 hp, up significantly from the stock number of 400 hp.

 The second Novitec Rosso project was to twin-supercharge the Ferrari F430.
 Novitec has released several versions of the car with an original 636 hp model and later with an upgraded 707 hp model.
 In an article in the Nov/Dec issue of Modified Luxury & Exotics magazine the author said after driving the car that, "It's a humbling experience to drive a car that can outperform your own desires, but it's not without its rewards."